-Interest Rate in Sri Lanka is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Sri Lanka Interest Rate is projected to trend around 5.50 percent in 2022, according to our econometric models.
+Interest Rate in Sri Lanka is expected to be 14.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sri Lanka Interest Rate is projected to trend around 14.50 percent in 2023 and 5.50 percent in 2024, according to our econometric models.